Travel

 Castle in the Niccone Valley on the Umbrian / Tuscan border

-The oldest castle in the whole valley Richard Castle, Dating back to the 9th-10th centuries.
-Built by the Marquis of Monte in 1202, protected by Perugia and returned to the Holy See in 1479.
-The castle was owned by Marquis Solbello.
-Unfortunately, there are only a few ruins left in this castle today.
+Richard Castle, the oldest castle in the entire valley, dates back to the 9th-10th centuries.
+It was constructed in 1202 by the Marquis of Monte, and was protected by Perugia until it was returned to the Holy See in 1479.
+The castle was subsequently owned by Marquis Solbello.
+Regrettably, only a few remnants of this castle remain today.

-The Sorbello Castle It looks very different from other castles as it is one of the few castles in the region with the Guelphs tradition.
-Most of the primitive building dates back to the 10th century, and the south side dates back to the 12th century.
-In 1600 it underwent a radical change, first becoming a representative palace and then a villa.
-Its history is closely related to the events of Marquis Bourbon of Monte S. Maria Tiberina.
-The noble apartments inside the castle are full of magnificent ceilings and chests of drawers.
-Interesting is the waiting room, decorated with beautiful 17th-century paintings, and the throne, where the regent dealt with justice.
+The Sorbello Castle stands out from other castles in the region due to its adherence to the Guelphs tradition.
+Most of the original structure dates back to the 10th century, with the southern side being added in the 12th century.
+In the 1600s, it underwent a significant transformation, transitioning from a fortress into a grand palace and later a villa.
+The castle’s history is closely intertwined with the events involving Marquis Bourbon of Monte S. Maria Tiberina.
+Inside, the noble apartments boast splendid ceilings and ornate chests of drawers.
+Of particular interest is the waiting room, adorned with exquisite 17th-century paintings, as well as the throne, where justice was administered by the regent.

-Castle of ratio It is located on a hill about 3 km from the public roads of the Niccone Valley, the municipality of Richard Niccone, on the border between Perugia and Tuscany.
-In the Middle Ages, the castle was long contested by the lords of Perugia, Florence and Città di Castello for its location and various residential units.
-There are several luxury villas available for holiday rentals on the castle grounds in private land.
+The Castle of Ratio is situated on a hill approximately 3 km away from the public roads of the Niccone Valley.
+It is located in the municipality of Richard Niccone, on the border between Perugia and Tuscany.
+Throughout the Middle Ages, this castle was a subject of dispute among the lords of Perugia, Florence, and Città di Castello due to its strategic position and multiple residential units.
+Within the castle grounds, there are various luxurious villas that can be rented for holiday purposes on private land.

 Related Articles